 Why Tabata Is NOT Good For Fighters

 This may fly in the face of conventional wisdom.
 But the Tabata protocol is NOT a good training routine for fighters of all martial arts disciplines.
 And I am going to list the many reasons why.

 Many praise Tabata because of its ability to stimulate improvements in aerobic and anaerobic capacities within a short time frame.
 However, these adaptations hit the ceiling quickly, and performing more Tabata sessions doesn’t seem to spur any more improvements .

 Which begs the question, what do you do after week 4 to continue to promote aerobic and anaerobic adaptations?
-With intensity already so high, I doubt driving the intensity even higher would stimulate greater adaptation.
+I doubt driving the intensity even higher with an intensity already so high would stimulate greater adaptation.

 Tabata Causes High Levels Of Fatigue